At the Tipton County Public Library, we believe everyone should have access to the library’s materials, which is why we make getting a card so easy.

 Adult cards expire every three years from the date of issue.
 Photo ID with current address must be presented at the time of renewal to ensure that all information is correct.
 Juvenile cards expire at the age of 18, and the patron may then apply for an adult card.

-Tipton County organizations or businesses may register for a library card.
+Tipton County organizations, businesses, or churches may register for a library card.
 One person must be designated as the contact person for the organization/business, and this library card will be limited to organizational or business use.
-The organization or business named on the library card application is responsible for any fines and/or lost or damaged materials checked out on the card.
+The organization, business, or church named on the library card application is responsible for any fines and/or lost or damaged materials checked out on the card.

 Non-residents of Tipton County who pay property taxes in Tipton County have the same benefits as resident cardholders.
 Non-resident taxpayers must present a current paid tax bill listing their name and the address of the property owned in the library district.
 Cards may be issued to any individuals residing at the same address as the taxpayer.

 Individuals or families living in an area not served by a public library may purchase a Non-resident card by paying the current non-resident fee.
 After purchasing this card, non-resident cardholders have the same benefits as resident cardholders.
 Non-resident cards expire one year from date of purchase.